Basic Usage

 Performance: Eager vs Lazy Loading

-By default, typectx eagerly constructs all products in the background and in parallel when you call assemble().
+By default, typectx eagerly constructs all inputs and products in the background and in parallel when you call assemble().
 This eliminates waterfall loading issues common in traditional DI systems.

 Eager Loading (Default)